Community Nurse Service

-Each person has a unique life path to lead them to needing some help with continence issues.
-Sandra will look at each part of your unique situation during the assessment process.
+Each person has a unique life path which may to lead them to needing some help with continence issues.
+We will look at each part of your unique situation during the assessment process.
 You may be required to complete some diaries to help with this process.

 Once the assessment is complete, then a range of strategies aimed at improving your particular problem will be suggested.

 Access to Government Schemes

 One part of these strategies may include applying to Commonwealth and/or State Government schemes for financial help with continence supplies.

 This will be dependent on your eligibility for the schemes.